Type your search

 Hate Crime is a serious issue for LGBT people, and experiencing it can have significant impact on an individuals emotional wellbeing.

-The Birmingham LGBT Centre is a hate crime reporting centre.
+The Birmingham LGBT Centre is a Third Party Hate Crime Reporting Centre.
 We hope by offering this service it will encourage people who have suffered hate crime and in particular homophobic hate crime to have the confidence to report it, in a safe and friendly environment.

 Third Party Reporting Centres are a safe neutral location within the community where people can report hate crime or hate incidents without having to contact the Police directly.
 Anybody can use this facility regardless of whether they are a victim, witness, or just someone who is aware of information that needs to be reported.